Eccleshill, Bradford: Fagley

+Moorside

+Moorside is a residential area located within the Eccleshill electoral ward in Bradford, within the BD2 postcode district.
+The area is signposted from the Bradford Ring Road and Harrogate Road (A658) and is served by local buses, such as the 645 from Market Street or Hall Ings in central Bradford.

 Landmarks

 At the junction of Stony Lane and Victoria Road by the roadside was the 19th century lock-up and a public urinal, however these have been walled up for some considerable time.